Bossmk23/Advanced_Maths_AI/stochastic_gradient_descent_scratch.md

 Adam (Adaptive Moment Estimation) is an advanced optimization algorithm commonly used in training machine learning and deep learning models.
 It combines the benefits of Momentum (which smooths updates) and RMSprop (which adapts learning rates per parameter).
 Adam tracks both the mean and variance of past gradients to make more adaptive and efficient updates.
 This leads to faster and more stable convergence during training.
 It’s widely preferred in machine learning tasks due to its robustness on noisy data and minimal need for tuning.

-### Advantages of Adam

-- **Adaptive Learning Rates:** Adam automatically adjusts the learning rate for each parameter, which improves training speed and efficiency.
-- **Combines Momentum & RMSprop:** It blends the benefits of momentum (smooth updates) and RMSprop (adaptive learning rates), making it powerful and balanced.
-- **Works Well with Sparse Gradients:** Adam performs well on problems with sparse or noisy gradients, such as text or natural language processing tasks.
-- **Requires Minimal Tuning:** Default hyperparameters often work well, so you don't need to spend much time tuning.
-- **Fast Convergence:** It generally converges faster than SGD and other optimizers, especially in complex or large-scale models.
-- **Widely Supported:** Adam is available in all major machine learning libraries like TensorFlow, PyTorch, and Keras.

 ### Working of Adam (THEORY)

 Adam stands for Adaptive Moment Estimation.
 It combines the best parts of Momentum and RMSprop to make learning faster and smarter.